grafana/tempo/docs/sources/tempo/metrics/_index.md

 This experimental Prometheus-compatible API provides a way to visualize metrics out of traces using TraceQL.

-This is marked as **experimental** because we expect native support in Grafana in the future, which likely will use an internal API, deprecating the need for this compatibility layer.
+The API will have native support in a future Grafana release, possibly using an internal API, deprecating the need for this compatibility layer.

 ## Configure a Grafana datasource